fnordfish/roda-phlex/README.md

 * `:layout_opts` (`Object`): Options that are passed to the layout class when it is instantiated.
 These options can be used to customize the behavior of the layout.
 Usually, this is a `Hash`.
+  To avoid external changes effecting subsequent requests, you should `.freeze` this and all nested objects.
 * `:layout_handler` (`#call`): A custom handler for creating layout instances.
 This proc receives three arguments: the layout class, the layout options, and the object to be rendered.
 By default, it runs